The House in Lordship Lane: Plot

 Julius Ricardo is holidaying in Lézardrieux, France, when he is informed by telegram of an unexpected visit to London by his friend Inspector Hanaud.
 He hitches a lift home across the Channel on the yacht Agamemnon, owned by Philip Mordaunt, an acquaintance who happens to be in the area.
 In a storm en route, Agamemnon narrowly avoids colliding with the prison steamship El Rey, heading for Gravesend to repatriate some British 'undesirables' previously held in a Venezuelan prison.
 Hearing a cry from the water, they pick up an escapee, Bryan Devisher.
 Devisher had found himself caught up in a Venezuelan revolution while handling stolen goods for Daniel Horbury, a shady London MP – and he now holds a grudge.
 As Devisher has been left with nothing, Mordaunt gives him a letter of introduction to Septimus Crottle, owner of the Dagger shipping line.
 Crottle is a controlling patriarch who runs his business with a rod of iron, allowing very little autonomy to his two nephews, George and James Crottle.

-When Horbury is found dead with his throat cut at his home in Lordship Lane, Hanaud and Ricardo assist Superintendent Maltby of Scotland Yard in his investigation.
+When Horbury is found dead with his throat cut at his home in Lordship Lane, Hanaud and Ricardo assist Superintendent Maltby of Scotland Yard with the investigation.
 Devisher has disappeared without trace, and he initially seems the obvious suspect but Hanaud suspects that Olivia Horbury, Daniel's wife, may not be telling the truth about what happened on the night of his death.

-Mordaunt takes a job as a drugs officer with the Egyptian Coastguard and is astounded to run into Devisher in a small village near Cairo.
-Devisher claims to be working for the Dagger Line, but he appears be involved in drug running and Mordaunt cannot understand how such a hands-on owner as Septimus Crottle could possibly have put an ex-convict into the company's commercially important Cairo office.
-When he says that he must write to thank Septimus, Devisher shows real fear.
+Mordaunt takes a job as a drugs officer with the Egyptian Coastguard and is astonished to run into Devisher in a small village near Cairo.
+Devisher claims to be working for the Dagger Line, but he appears be involved in drug running, and Mordaunt cannot understand how such a hands-on owner as Septimus Crottle could possibly have put an ex-convict into the company's commercially important Cairo office.
+When Mordaunt says that he must write to thank Septimus, Devisher shows real fear.